jerry-wjl/full-stack-cncf-demo/HOWTODEMO.md

 Make it executable and now whenever you do a commit to the repo, a build will trigger for you.
 You can run the script manually or click on your job -> Build Now in the Jenkins web interface.
 You should get a  successful build completion.

+Optional step: Set up docker builder URL (optional for freestyle projects)

+    "Manage Jenkins" -> "Configure System" -> "Docker Builder" -> "URL" and set it to "unix:///var/run/docker.sock" (click test connection, and the save and apply)

+Now you can build your docker images (grafana, prometheus etc) using the gui.

 ....constantly being updated